kaiwpost/atlas_remote_setup/README.md

 Mainly intended to help with setting up for development.
 Still very much a work in progress.
 The local deployement will use the VM but the server deployment will use the Tomcat installed on the server.

-A similar GitHub repo using playbooks to deploy can be found at https://github.com/cid-harvard/atlas-playbooks and can help give some guidance on setting things up.

 ## Dependencies
 * [ansible 2.7+](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html)
 * [jmespath](https://pypi.org/project/jmespath/)